 Hadas Kotek » Research

-My research concentrates different aspects of the syntax-semantics interface, using both traditional and experimental tools.
+My research concentrates on different aspects of the syntax-semantics interface, using both traditional and experimental tools.
 This work can be divided into several different (but related) research projects.

 Operations in Grammar